 In 1498, Holy Emperor Maximilian I moved his court and his court musicians to Vienna.
 Historians have set this year as the foundation date of the Vienna Chapel Imperial and in consequence, the Vienna Boys’ Choir.
 Until 1918, the choir sang exclusively for the imperial court, at mass, concerts and private functions, and on state occasions.
 After the breakdown of the Habsburg Empire, the Austrian government took over the court opera, its orchestra and the adult singers, but not the boys’ choir.
 In 1921, it became a private institution, the sailor suit replaced the imperial uniform and the choir started giving concerts outside the Imperial Chapel in order to pay for the boys’ upkeep.
-Since those times, the choir has been on more than 1000 tours in 100 different countries.

 We hope you enjoy receiving news from us, but if you would like to opt out of receiving emails from HarrisonParrott or PolyArts at any time, you can do so by sending an email to email@example.com or by clicking the UNSUBSCRIBE link at the bottom of any email that you receive from us.